 General anesthesia is most often used.
 You will be asleep.
 In some cases, a local anesthetic will be used to numb the ear.

 A small microscope is placed in position to give the doctor a better view.
 A tiny incision will be made in the eardrum.
 Fluid from the middle ear will then be drained.
 In most cases, a small tube will be inserted and left in place.
 This will allow the drainage to continue.

 No stitches will be used to close the incision.
 The incision will heal itself.
 The procedure is often done on both ears.
 Some doctors may use a laser beam to make the opening in the ear drum.

 The surgery will last about 15–20 minutes.

 Anesthesia prevents pain during surgery.
 You may have minor pain after surgery.
 Your doctor can give you pain medication or recommend a nonprescription pain reliever to manage this discomfort.
-Also, lidocaine ear drops may be given to decrease pain.
+Lidocaine ear drops may also be given to decrease pain.

 If ear tubes are inserted, you may feel popping, pulsation, clicking, or minor pain when burping, chewing, or yawning until the ear heals around the tubes.